mindbat/track2-functional/Functional.md

 ```

 ### Anonymous functions
-In functional languages fucntions are first class citizens, just like numbers, so you can put them together at any point, they don't need to be defined ahead of time.
+In functional languages functions are first class citizens, just like numbers, so you can put them together at any point, they don't need to be defined ahead of time.

 In this example we put together a function right in the call to `condition-holds?` using the `fn` syntax that we have introduced earlier, and it doesn't even need a name: it's an *anonymous function*.
 In this case we are checking if the elements of a vector are less than 10:
 ```clojure